kushaldas/pym/docs/file.rst

 Now try to write code which will open the file in read only mode and then read the file line by line and find out the number of CPU(s).

-.. note:: Always remember to read files line by line than reading them as a whole.
+.. tip:: Always remember to read files line by line than reading them as a whole.
 Sometimes you may have to read files which are way bigger than your available RAM.

 After you do this, try to write your own lscpu command in Python :)